32 Types of Hammers for Every Project & Profession

 Tack hammers are relatively rare in domestic usage.
 These feature claw-like heads on both ends, with one end magnetized.

 This allows them to hold the tack in place and then drive in the tack with the non-magnetized face.
-Tack hammers are also called upholstery hammers.
+Tack hammers are also called upholstery hammers, used for tacking pins into any types of upholstery fabric.

 Scaling hammers consist of a vertical chisel, a normal head and picks and are used to remove hardened coats from surfaces such as rust and scale.